 \subsection{The randomization assumption}

-In a typical randomization-inference-based downstream outcome analysis of matched pair data, researchers make the following \emph{Randomization Assumption} (\citealp{rosenbaum2002observational, rosenbaum2010design}): \begin{assumption*}[Randomization Assumption, Stated Informally] The treatment assignments across all matched pairs are assumed to be independent of each other and that the treatment is completely randomly assigned in each matched pair, i.e., probability of the first unit receiving the treatment and the other control is the same as the second unit receiving the treatment and the first control. \end{assumption*}
+In a typical randomization-based downstream outcome analysis of matched-pair data, researchers make the following \emph{Randomization Assumption} (\citealp{rosenbaum2002observational, rosenbaum2010design}): \begin{assumption*}[Randomization Assumption, Stated Informally] The treatment assignments across all matched pairs are assumed to be independent of each other and that the treatment is randomly assigned in each matched pair, i.e., probability of the first unit receiving treatment and the other control is the same as the second unit receiving treatment and the first control. \end{assumption*}

-The randomization assumption entails two aspects: (i) independence among matched pairs and (ii) random treatment assignment in each matched pair.
+The randomization assumption (RA) entails two aspects: (i) independence among matched pairs and (ii) random treatment assignment in each matched pair.
 It is the single most important assumption as it enables researchers to treat observational data after statistical matching as if the data were from a randomized controlled experiment (\citealp{dehejia2002propensity, rosenbaum2002observational,rosenbaum2010design}).
-Researchers make analogous assumptions when analyzing observational data after 1-to-$k$ matching, full matching (\citealp{heng2019increasing,zhang2020statistical}), and matched pair clustered designs (\citealp{hansen2014clustered, zhang2020bridging}).
+Researchers make analogous assumptions when analyzing observational data after 1-to-$k$ matching, full matching (\citealp{heng2019increasing,zhang2022statistical}), and matched-pair clustered designs (\citealp{hansen2014clustered, zhang2020bridging}).

-The randomization assumption (RA) clearly holds by design in an RCT.
-It also holds if researchers have matched each treated unit with a control unit drawn from an infinite pool of control units and with exactly the same propensity score.
-In practice, the true propensity score for each subject is at best known up to estimation uncertainty if one happens to correctly specify the propensity score model and at worst unfathomable.
+The RA clearly holds by design in an RCT.
+It also holds if matched pairs are independent of each other and two units in the same pair have the same propensity score.
+In practice, the true propensity score for each unit is at best known up to estimation uncertainty if one happens to correctly specify the propensity score model and at worst unfathomable.
 Moreover, the matching algorithm may create weak dependence among matched pairs or sets so that the randomization assumption is at best an approximation of the reality.